Schmidt-DevOps/Golem-Hasura-for-Legacy-Web-Apps/README.md

 This is a demonstration of one of the ways of modernizing a legacy web application.

 The demo web application is the [Dell DVD Store](https://linux.dell.com/dvdstore/) that was once an example of [pgFoundry](https://www.postgresql.org/ftp/projects/pgFoundry/dbsamples/dellstore2/dellstore2-normal-1.0/).
+It's GPL-2-licensed and so is this repo.

 # Links